 The markets for the Company's products are intensely competitive and the Company expects competition to increase in the immediate future, especially in the emerging ADSL market.
 The Company intends to compete on the basis of technology, price, the timing of product delivery, product features, quality, reliability and customer satisfaction.
-The Company currently competes, or expects to compete in the future, with the following categories of companies: (i) other vendors of DMT-based ADSL technology, such as Amati and Orckit Communications Limited; (ii) vendors of alternative ADSL technologies, such as AT&T Paradyne Corp., which is currently marketing its CAP-based ADSL technology; (iii) the Regional Bell Operating Companies ("RBOCs"), which as a result of the Telecommunications equipment; and (iv) OEMs and other systems integrators, such as U.S. Robotics Corporation, Ericsson, Inc., Motorola, Inc. and Alcatel Network Systems, Inc.
+The Company currently competes, or expects to compete in the future, with the following categories of companies: (i) other vendors of DMT-based ADSL technology, such as Amati and Orckit Communications Limited; (ii) vendors of alternative ADSL technologies, such as AT&T Paradyne Corp., which is currently marketing its CAP-based ADSL technology; (iii) the Regional Bell Operating Companies ("RBOCs"), which as a result of the Telecommunications Act of 1996 are no longer prohibited from manufacturing telecommunications equipment; and (iv) OEMs and other systems integrators, such as U.S. Robotics Corporation, Ericsson, Inc., Motorola, Inc. and Alcatel Network Systems, Inc.